saldinbeganovic/skivisor-booking/README.md

 # Hotel Booking
-Hi, welcome to Hotel Booking.
-This is the third milestone project for Flatiron school's software engineering program.
+Hi, welcome to SkiVisor Hotel Booking.
 The project involves using Ruby on Rails to build an application that processes data through complex forms using RESTful routes and the MVC framework.
-Some of the project requirements include: nested forms, nested routes, scope methods, using OmniAuth for user authentication, and proper handling and displaying of errors.
-You can find a Medium article for Hotel Booking [here](https://luis-mmartinez.medium.com/using-an-external-api-in-your-ruby-on-rails-application-d560ab410801).
+Some of the project requirements include: nested forms, nested routes, scope methods, using OmniAuth for user authentication.

 ## Functionality
 Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worldwide.
 The Amadeus API finds the cheapest hotels for a given location.
 In Hotel Booking users have the ability to: